ondrejch/salt-management-DMSR/README.md

 Gavin Ridley
 gavin.keith.ridley@gmail.com

+We have a slack channel, so if you want to use this, just ask to join.

 # an important note
 We have to leave all hydrogen and TMP/TMS treatment out of input files right now due to some dang pointer error.
 Be sure to see if this is fixed on each new serpent release!